WeiYian-SE/.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Yian WEI is currently an Assistant Professor in Engineering Management at City University of Hong Kong (Dongguan).
-His research focuses on reliability-centered decision-making for engineered systems， and resilience engineering.
+His research focuses on reliability-centered decision-making for engineered systems, and resilience engineering.
 His current and future work primarily covers four research streams:

 <ul>